 Harvard Brigham and Women’s Hospital/Boston Children’s Hospital Medicine-Pediatrics Residency

-Welcome to the Harvard Brigham and Women’s Hospital/Boston Children’s Hospital Medicine-Pediatrics Residency web site!
+Brigham and Women’s Hospital/Boston Children’s Hospital

 Thank you for your interest in our Medicine-Pediatrics Residency Program.
 Brigham and Women’s Hospital (BWH) and Boston Children’s Hospital (BCH) are committed to providing outstanding clinical training in an environment rich with cutting-edge research, a broad clinical spectrum from primary care to state-of-the-art quaternary care, and personalized support for each physician’s intellectual and personal development.